microsoftgraph/microsoft-graph-docs-contrib/concepts/connect-to-grading-categories.md

 ---
 title: "Grading Categories"
-description: "Teachers can use Grading Categories to weight assignments differently in the class average grade" ms.localizationpriority: medium
+description: "Teachers can use grading categories to weight assignments in the class grade." ms.localizationpriority: medium
 author: "v-rmanda"
 ms.prod: "education"